programingjd/bit.node.handlers.auth/README.md

   before the post.

-## Login out
+## Logging out

-  Login out is done by deleting the cookie with the authorization JWT.
+  Logging out is done by deleting the cookie with the authorization JWT.

   Since by default the cookie is not accessible from javascript, there's a dedicated endpoint that deletes the cookie: `` `/.auth/${encodeURIComponent(realm)}/logout` ``.